tyrone-sudeium/aethebot/README.md

 ```

 Now you can go back into Visual Studio Code and press F5 to start.
 Note that
-when running in Docker, it simulates a Production-like environment, where the
+when running in Docker, it runs the Bot process and the Website process as
-Bot process and the Website process are completely separate node processes,
+completely separate node processes, which communicate with each other via a
-which communicate with each other via a Redis PubSub channel.
-By default,
+Redis PubSub channel.
+By default, Visual Studio Code will attach its debugger
-Visual Studio Code will attach its debugger to the Bot process, you can change
+to the Bot process, you can change this by using the "Launch in Docker (Web)"
-this by using the "Launch in Docker (Web)" configuration instead.
+configuration instead.

 The node processes running in Docker will automatically restart when the code
 is recompiled.
 You can automate this to happen whenever you modify a TypeScript